w3c/wg-effectiveness/process.md

 W3C Groups can also publish **W3C Notes** which are not Recommendation Track documents.
 Examples of W3C Notes include: lists of use cases, guidance, status of abandonded work, etc.

-W3C Notes also follow the [The Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track).
+W3C Notes also follow the [The Recommendation Track](#w3c-recommendation-technical-report-flow-the-recommendation-track).
 They are usually declared as notes in **Publication of zero or more revised Public Working Drafts:** stage.

 For more information please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#Note).

-## Requirements for W3C Recommenations (Technical Reports)
+## Requirements for W3C Recommendations (Technical Reports)
-W3C Recommenations (Technical Reports) are public documents at every stage of the [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track).
+W3C Recommendations (Technical Reports) are public documents at every stage of the [Recommendation Track](#w3c-recommendation-technical-report-flow-the-recommendation-track).
 The document will display a set information including:

-* The document's maturity level (see [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track))
+* The document's maturity level (see [Recommendation Track](#w3c-recommendation-technical-report-flow-the-recommendation-track))
 * The Working Group who developed the document
 * Instructions on how and where to file bugs
 * "Next Steps" for the document